core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## YANG Schema Item iDentifier {#sid}

 Some of the items defined in YANG {{RFC7950}} require the use of a unique identifier.
-In both NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}, these identifiers are implemented using strings.
+In both Network Configuration Protocol (NETCONF) {{RFC6241}} and RESTCONF {{RFC8040}}, these identifiers are implemented using strings.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.
 This compact identifier, called YANG Schema Item iDentifier, is an unsigned integer.
 The following items are identified using YANG SIDs (often shortened to SIDs):

 * identities